Worklytics/psoxy/docs/sources/google-workspace/google-workspace.md

 organization may have a Custom Role with sufficient privileges.

-## Provisioning API clients without Terraform

-Instructions for how to set up Google Workspace without Terraform:

-  1. Create or choose the GCP project in which to create the OAuth Clients.
-  2. Activate relevant API(s) in the project.
-  3. Create a Service Account and a JSON key for the service account.
-  4. Base64-encode the key and store it as a Systems Manager Parameter in AWS (same region as your lambda function deployed).
-The parameter name should be something like `PSOXY_GDIRECTORY_SERVICE_ACCOUNT_KEY`.
-  5. Get the numeric ID of the service account.
-Use this plus the oauth scopes to make domain-wide delegation grants via the Google Workspace admin console.

-NOTE: you could also use a single Service Account for everything, but you will need to store it's key repeatedly in AWS/GCP for each parameter name.

 ## Google Workspace User for Connection

 We also recommend you create a dedicated Google Workspace user for Psoxy to use when connecting to